jmjf/to4ft/docs/AssumptionsRecommendations.md

 ## Recommendations

+### Lint your spec before processing

+Use a tool like Redocly's lint to catch egregious issues in your OpenAPI spec before attempting to generate code.

+Tools like `@apidevtools/json-schema-ref-parser` assume they're getting valid schemas.
+Writing `oas2tb4fastify` to handle all the variations that are questionable but kind of look right and kind of work would require more time than I have.

 ### Write your spec to support reuse

 If you are using TypeScript, build parameters in `components.parameters` and other `components.*` sections as appropriate and `$ref` them in `paths`.